-This formulation looks more descriptive, but unfortunately it is less flexible: you must now supply at least one argument after the format string.
-In standard C, you cannot omit the comma separating the named argument from the variable arguments.
-Furthermore, if you leave the variable argument empty, you will get a syntax error, because there will be an extra comma after the format string.
+This formulation looks more descriptive, but historically it was less flexible: you had to supply at least one argument after the format string.
+In standard C, you could not omit the comma separating the named argument from the variable arguments.
+(Note that this restriction has been lifted in C++20, and never existed in GNU C; see below.)

+Furthermore, if you left the variable argument empty, you would have gotten a syntax error, because there would have been an extra comma after the format string.